omichelsen/ole.michelsen.dk/public/blog/social-signin-spa-jwt-server.md

-Having social sign in on your page is pretty standard nowadays, and if you are running a Single-Page App (SPA), you can sign in without ever reloading the page.
-This will allow your app to talk to all the social networks like Facebook and Twitter, and you can access profile info, friends/contacts, photos and more.
-This means you can build a pretty advanced app without handling anything on your server.
+Social sign in is ubiquitous nowadays, and if you are running a Single-Page App (SPA), you can sign in without ever reloading the page.
+This will allow your app to talk to all the social networks like Facebook and Twitter, and you can access profile info, friends/contacts, photos and more, all without handling anything on your server.

 However if you _do_ need to send some data to your server at some point, you need to ensure that the users posting to your server, are actually who they say they are.
+This tutorial will go through the sign in process in a SPA, and validating the access tokens we recieve on our own server.
 First let's look at how to create a simple sign in page.

 <!-- more-->